digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 - [Source Controller](https://fluxcd.io/docs/components/source/) - responsible for handling the [Git Repository](https://fluxcd.io/docs/components/source/gitrepositories) CRD.
 - [Kustomize Controller](https://fluxcd.io/docs/components/kustomize) - responsible for handling the [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization) CRD.

 By default, Flux uses a [Git Repository](https://fluxcd.io/docs/components/source/gitrepositories) and a [Kustomization](https://fluxcd.io/docs/components/kustomize/kustomization) resource.
-Git Repository tells Flux where to sync files from, and points to a Git repository and branch.
+The Git repository tells Flux where to sync files from, and points to a Git repository and branch.
 The Kustomization resource tells Flux where to find your application `kustomizations`.

-Terraform provisions the above resources for your DOKS cluster, as seen below:
+Terraform provisions the above resources for your DOKS cluster, as shown below:

 ```shell
 flux get all